jroller33/jroller33/README.md

 <h2>About Me 👨🏻‍💻 </h2>

 I'm currently in a full-stack coding bootcamp.
-Some of what I've worked on recently is on my GitHub, but most of the projects we did at the beginning aren't because I'm redoing them.
+Some of the projects and assignments I've worked on recently are still on my GitHub, but most of the projects we did at the beginning aren't because I'm redoing them.
 This page is constantly changing so check back regularly.

 ![Snake animation](https://github.com/thepiyushmalhotra/thepiyushmalhotra/blob/output/github-contribution-grid-snake.svg)